AsciiDoc Basics

 Cell in column 2, row 2

-Since tables are AsciiDoc block elements they can have titles, roles, IDs, as well as table-specific attributes.
+Since tables are AsciiDoc block elements, they can have titles, roles, IDs, and table-specific attributes.

 Table with title, ID, cols, and options="header"